Sone996/CS-interview-PHP-junior/README.md

 Also password is not hashed because there is onely one admin and there is no option for creating new. so I decided to keep it this way, also there is example of hash in "Diplomski".

+I haven't use PSR standard, I have some problem with IDE so i can't setup extension for that.

+This is best I could do for this amount time.
+I had some obligations that I could not postpone.